SumoLogic/sumologic-documentation/docs/integrations/google/cloud-iam.md

 ## Installing the Google Cloud IAM App

-This page provides instructions for installing the Google Cloud IAM App, and examples of each of the App dashboards.
+This section provides instructions for installing the Google Cloud IAM App, and examples of each of the App dashboards.

 Now that you have set up collection for Google Cloud IAM, you can install the Sumo Logic App for easy access to the pre-configured searches and [dashboards](#Dashboards).